Charles X Gustav: Early days as king

-Charles X Gustav was crowned on 7 June 1654, the day after his cousin Christina abdicated.
+Charles X Gustav was crowned on 6 June 1654, the same day his cousin Christina abdicated.
 The beginning of Charles X's reign concentrated on the healing of domestic discords and on the rallying of all the forces of the nation round his standard for a new policy of conquest.
 On the recommendation of his predecessor, he contracted a political marriage on 24 October 1654 with Hedwig Eleonora, the daughter of Frederick III, Duke of Holstein-Gottorp.
 He was hoping to secure a future ally against Denmark.
 The Riksdag that assembled at Stockholm in March 1655 duly considered the two great pressing national questions: war, and the restitution of the alienated crown lands.
 Over three days a secret committee presided over by the King decided the war question: Charles X easily persuaded the delegates that a war against Poland appeared necessary and might prove very advantageous; but the consideration of the question of the subsidies due to the crown for military purposes was postponed to the following Riksdag.
 In 1659 he proclaimed severe punishment for anyone hunting in the royal game reserve in Ottenby, Öland, Sweden, where he had built a long dry-stone wall separating the southern tip of the island.